 There is plenty of free parking available in the main car park at the rear of the arena and in the swimming pool car park which are both accessible via Empire Way.

 The arena is easily accessible for visitors with mobility difficulties and accessibility needs.
 There is flat access, a lift to the bar and a number of wheelchair positions on the first floor of the arena located in row K.

 There is a drop-off and pick-up area for taxis at the front of the arena.

-The arena has fantastic facilities with a Bar on the first floor serving alcoholic beverages, soft drinks, tea, coffee and snacks.
-On the ground floor there are Vending Machines and hot food is available at The Grazing Shed restaurant serving a delicious range of burgers.
+The arena has fantastic facilities with a Cafe on the ground floor serving hot food, soft drinks, hot drinks and alcoholic beverages.
+On the ground floor there are also Vending Machines.
+Cash and card payments are accepted.

 Ice hockey games are played over three periods, each 20 minutes long with two intervals.
 The total length of the game is approximately 2 hours and 30 minutes, including stoppages in play.